oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Redirection 3xx {#redirects}

-Clients that follow 3xx (Redirection) class of status codes should be aware of possible dangers of redirects, such as infinite redirection loops since they could be used as an attack vector for possible denial of service attacks on clients.
-A client SHOULD detect and intervene in cyclical redirections (i.e., "infinite" redirection loops).
-More guidance for redirects given in Section 15.4 of {{RFC9110}} should be applied.
+HTTP clients that follow 3xx (Redirection) class of status codes SHOULD be aware of the possible dangers of redirects, such as infinite redirection loops, since they can be used for denial of service attacks on clients.
+A client SHOULD detect and intervene in infinite redirections.
+Clients SHOULD apply the guidance for redirects given in Section 15.4 of {{RFC9110}}.

 ## Expiration and Caching {#security-ttl}

 Expiration and caching information is conveyed via the `exp` and `ttl` claims as explained in [](#expiry-and-caching).
-Clients should check that both values are within reasonable ranges before requesting new Status List Tokens based on these values to prevent accidentally creating unreasonable amounts of requests for a specific URL.
+Clients SHOULD check that both values are within reasonable ranges before requesting new Status List Tokens based on these values to prevent accidentally creating unreasonable amounts of requests for a specific URL.
 Status Issuers could accidentally or maliciously use this mechanism to effectively DDoS the contained URL of the Status Provider.

-Concrete values for both claims highly depend on the use-case requirements and clients should be configured with lower/upper bounds for these values that fit their respective use-cases.
+Reasonable values for both claims highly depend on the use-case requirements and clients SHOULD be configured with lower/upper bounds for these values that fit their respective use-cases.

 ## Status List Token Protection {#security-mac}

 This specification allows both, digital signatures using asymmetric cryptography, and Message Authentication Codes (MAC) to be used to protect Status List Tokens.
-Implementers should only use MACs to secure the integrity of Status List Tokens if they fully understand the risks of MACs when compared to digital signatures and especially the requirements of their use-case scenarios.
+Implementers SHOULD only use MACs to secure the integrity of Status List Tokens if they fully understand the risks of MACs when compared to digital signatures and especially the requirements of their use-case scenarios.
 These use-cases typically represent deployments where Status Issuer and Relying Party have a trust relationship and the possibility to securely exchange keys out of band or are the same entity and no other entity needs to verify the Status List Token.
-We expect most deployments to use digital signatures for the protection of Status List Tokens and implementers should default to digital signatures if they are unsure.
+We expect most deployments to use digital signatures for the protection of Status List Tokens and implementers SHOULD default to digital signatures if they are unsure.

 # Privacy Considerations {#privacy-considerations}